eiiches/specialize-java/README.md

 #### Example

-Let's try by a simple example.
+Let's see a simple example.
 This Array class (can be a top-level or inner class) with @Specialize annotation,

 ```java
 import net.thisptr.specialize.Specialize;